leightonwilliams46-prog/python-stock-analysis/README.md

 ## 📈 **Insights & Interpretation**

+The exploratory analysis highlights several consistent patterns across all five tickers:

-- Open and Close prices show a **near‑perfect linear correlation**, which is expected due to the nature of intraday price movements.
+Open and Close prices exhibit extremely high linear correlation, with the regression model achieving an R² of approximately 0.998.
+This is expected given that intraday price drift is typically small relative to total trading range. [github.com]

-- Long‑term price trends differ significantly between the sampled tickers, reinforcing the importance of diversification.
+Volatility differed noticeably between tickers, with some stocks showing smooth price movements while others displayed wider daily ranges.
+This indicates differing levels of market sensitivity and trading activity.

+Closing‑price trendlines suggested distinct long‑term patterns, including upward growth, sideways consolidation, or cyclical movement depending on the company.
+These differences reinforce the importance of multi‑ticker analysis when comparing investment performance.

-- Validation checks revealed inconsistent or illogical values in several files (e.g., negative prices), highlighting the need for robust preprocessing in financial datasets.
+Data‑quality checks revealed anomalies such as negative or illogical High/Low values, demonstrating the importance of robust preprocessing when working with financial data. [github.com]

-- The linear model performs extremely well on same‑day prediction tasks, but **is not suitable for forecasting** — demonstrating the importance of understanding model context and limitations.
+The linear model performed exceptionally well due to same‑day prediction design, but this also demonstrates a key modelling limitation: simple regression cannot be used for forecasting unless engineered to avoid leakage.
+This highlights the distinction between explanatory models and predictive models.

 ---